bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

-If you just want USB Video Camera support then all modules for every natively supported USB camera can be built by using the included **config-sc-all-usb-cam-modules.txt** kernel configuration file and building all USB camera modules as per the **README_CROSS_COMPILE_KERNEL.md** instructions in this project.
+If you just want USB Video Camera support then all modules for every natively supported USB camera can be built by using the included **config-sc-all-usb-cam-modules.txt** kernel configuration file which builds **all** available USB camera modules.
+Simply copy this configuration file to the build directory ( obj/.config ) as per the **README_CROSS_COMPILE_KERNEL.md** instructions in this project.

 ## TLDNR 2